m-misiura/resume/index.md

 ## <i class="fa-solid fa-highlighter"></i> Summary:

-PhD-educated Data Scientist, specialising in statistics and machine learning, with proven analytical, communication and management skills developed in both business and academic environments.
+PhD-educated Data Scientist, specialising in statistics and machine learning, with proven analytical, communication and management skills developed in business and academic environments.
+In my current role, I help local, national and international companies to develop and implement data-driven solutions to their business problems.

 ## <i class="fas fa-briefcase"></i> Experience